When you graduate college or consider a career change, careers in insurance may not jump off the page.

-If that’s what you think, your perception may be outdated.
+But your perception may be outdated.
 Careers in insurance vary widely and provide potential for serious innovation, collaboration and problem solving.
-If you believe one of the following myths, it may be time to take another look.
+If you’ve been believing the following myths, it may be time to take another look.

 Myth #1 – Insurance hasn’t changed in 20 years

-The Perception: Admit it – when you think of insurance, you think of someone in a grey suit, sitting behind a desk, looking at their computer screen.
-Their screen is full of complex data that no one can make sense of.
+The Perception: Admit it – when you think of insurance, you imagine someone in a suit, sitting behind a desk, looking at a computer screen.
+The screen is full of complex data that seems impossible to understand.

-The Reality: While the tech companies of Silicone Valley receive most of the credit for workplace innovation, insurance companies could place second on the list.
-They are integrating new technologies to keep pace with the industry in order to serve customers better.
-They can test innovative problem-solving strategies, and react to market conditions.
-New threats, like cyber-security and identity theft, have opened new doors: insurance has paved the way in dealing with today’s problems.
+The Reality: While the tech companies of Silicone Valley receive most of the credit for workplace innovation, insurance companies also place high on the list.
+They are constantly integrating new technologies to keep pace with the changing demands of their consumers.
+From devices that reward good driving to programs that help clients get life insurance faster, insurance companies are definitely not stuck in the past.
+In addition, new threats, like cyber-security and identity theft, have created new challenges.
+Insurance industry professionals are working every day to solve these problems.

 Myth #2 – Tech Degrees Need Not Apply

-The Reality: From IT professionals to graphic artists, social media experts and drone operators, the insurance industry is leading the way in integrating technology into everyday business processes.
-They are building best practices, and sharing expertise with professionals in the industries we serve.
-Technology is integrated into just about every facet of our work life, and companies need people who can share their expertise and provide process improvements.
+The Reality: From IT professionals to web developers and drone operators, the insurance industry is leading the way in integrating technology into everyday business processes.
+Teams are continuously building new solutions to make work more efficient, to enhance the products companies and to improve the overall customer experience.
+Technology is integrated into just about every facet of an insurance professional’s work life, and companies need people who can share their expertise and provide new ideas.

 Myth #3 – Only Math Geniuses Get Hired

 The Perception: Insurance is filled with number-crunchers who sit at their desk solving complex formulas.
-There is no human interaction.
+There is little human interaction.

-The reality: The insurance industry is home to a wide range of careers, from the people-centric Marketing and Customer Service positions, to problem-solver Claims Representatives, to (yes) the number-crunching Actuaries and Risk Managers.
-Insurance careers need a broad spectrum of talent to operate and innovate in 2018 (and beyond.)
+The reality: The insurance industry is home to a wide range of careers, from the people-centric Marketing and Customer Service positions, to problem-solver Claims Representatives, to (yes) the number-crunching Actuaries.
+Insurance companies need a broad spectrum of talent to operate and innovate in 2019 (and beyond.)

 Myth #4 – Insurance Jobs are “9 to 5” Desk Jobs

-The Reality: While there are plenty of office jobs in insurance, companies like Farm Bureau Financial Services employ just as many jobs out in the field, from Ag Marketing Underwriters who work exclusively with farmers and ranchers, to Claims Representatives that are out checking damage when a claim is reported.
-Insurance jobs are not your typical sales jobs – they allow you to make connections throughout your community.
-Insurance jobs really give you the opportunity to dig in and work with your hands, while helping people protect what matters most.
+The Reality: While there are plenty of desk jobs in insurance, companies like Farm Bureau Financial Services employ just as many people out in the field, from Ag Marketing Underwriters who work exclusively with farmers and ranchers, to Claims Representatives who are out reviewing damage when a claim is reported.
+The bottom line is, there is no “typical” insurance career.
+Working in the insurance industry can give you the opportunity to connect with people in your community, work with data, explore new sales tactics and more – all while helping people protect what matters most.

 Myth #5 – I won’t actually help people!

-The perception: Insurance companies are large, faceless corporations that don’t do anything to help the little guy.
+The perception: Insurance companies are large, faceless corporations and my work won’t directly help people.

 Insurance careers truly are at the forefront of innovation and technological advancement.
 Sound intriguing?
 Learn more about careers with Farm Bureau, and learn how a career in insurance could transform your career.